Belgian-British Artist, 1920—2007

-Françoise Taylor (née Wauters) was an unsually gifted artist.
-Born in Liège, Belgium on January 1st, 1920, she began her artistic life at the Académie Royale in Brussels, winning the First Prize for Drawing three years in succession.
-She studied art for a further six years at ‘La Cambre’ – the Ecole Nationale Supérieure d’Architecture et d’Arts Decoratifs – specialising in engraving, book illustration and typography, winning a Diploma with the Highest Distinction and a Masters Degree for Book Illustration “avec la plus grande distinction et les félicitations du Jury”.
+FRANÇOISE TAYLOR was an unsually gifted artist.
+Born in Liège, Belgium on January 1st 1920 (née Wauters) she began her artistic life at the Académie Royale in Brussels where she won the First Prize for Drawing three years in succession.
+She went on to study art for a further six years at the Ecole Nationale Supérieure d’Architecture et d’Arts Decoratifs (‘La Cambre’) specialising in engraving, book illustration and typography, winning a Diploma with Highest Distinction and a Mastery in Book Illustration “avec la plus grande distinction et les félicitations du Jury”.

 Wife and Mother